detorresramos/CaramelDB/README.md

 ### Algorithmic and Engineering Improvements

 To our knowledge, we are the first open-source succinct retrieval library to support arbitrary data types for keys and values, enabling more flexibility for applications.
 For example, the Sux4J CSF implementation only supports strings and integer types.
-Compared to Sux4J, we also offer about 25% faster construction, for CSFs.
+Compared to Sux4J, we also offer about 25% faster construction for CSFs.
 On the algorithmic front, we have optimal-size Bloom prefilters for situations when one value is very common.
 We also have value-permutation methods to preprocess 2D arrays into a more compressible format, as well as tricks to implement ragged arrays and other lookup primitives using CSFs.
 Our paper describes these tricks and applications.

 ### A Simple, Maintainable Codebase